The spinor bundle on loop space

-\begin{remark} By uniqueness of standard forms, an isomorphism $\phi : A \to B$ of super von Neumann algebras induces a grading preserving unitary isomorphism of standard forms $L^2(\phi) : L^2(A) \to L^2(B)$.
+\begin{remark} By uniqueness of the standard bimodule, an isomorphism $\phi : A \to B$ of super von Neumann algebras induces a grading preserving unitary isomorphism $L^2(\phi) : L^2(A) \to L^2(B)$.
 In particular, if $B = A$ so that $\phi$ is an automorphism, then $L^2(A)$ is a unitary automorphism of $L^2(A)$ that intertwines both module actions along $\phi$, i.e.,

 This is \emph{Haagerup's canonical implementation}.
-The map $\phi \mapsto L^2(\phi)$ is continuous for the u-topology on $\Aut(A)$ (see \S\ref{SectionVNBundlesBimodules} below) and the strong topology on $\U(L^2(A))$ \cite[Prop.~3.5]{HaagerupStandardForm}. \end{remark}
+The map $\phi \mapsto L^2(\phi)$ is continuous for the u-topology on $\Aut(A)$ (see \S\ref{SectionVNBundlesBimodules} below) and the strong topology on $\U(L^2(A))$ \cite[Prop.~3.5]{HaagerupStandardForm}, \cite[IX.1.15\&1.16]{Takesaki2}. \end{remark}

 We will use the following generalized notion of bimodule homomorphisms.
 Let $M$ be a super $A$-$B$-bimodule, let $M^\prime$ be a super $A^\prime$-$B^\prime$-bimodule and let $\phi_A: A \to A^\prime$ and $\phi_B : B \to B^\prime$ be (grading preserving) $*$-isomorphisms.
 Then a unitary isomorphism $U : M \to M^\prime$, which we assume to be either grading preserving or grading reversing, is an \emph{intertwiner along} $\phi_A$ and $\phi_B$ if